 What tests does the Law Society expect to use?Open

 The Law Society is developing three tests, each designed to evaluate a specific group of competencies:

-- Legal Knowledge Examination.
-This multiple-choice test will help ensure candidates have the general understanding of core legal concepts they need for safe and effective practice.
+- Legal Knowledge Examination: This multiple-choice test helps ensure candidates have a general understanding of core legal concepts.

-- Professional Skills Examination.
-This multi-part skills-based test (including a written test, a task-based technology simulation, and live performance testing) will help ensure candidates have the basic skills they need for safe and effective practice.
+- Professional Skills Examination: This multi-part skills-based test (including a written test, a task-based technology simulation, and live performance testing) helps ensure candidates have basic professional skills.

 The Law Society also expects to assess some competencies by reference to an approved law degree (or equivalent).Close

 How does the Law Society expect to ensure the defensibility of its program?Open

 The Law Society recognizes that this is a high-stakes credentialing program.
 One of the guiding principles of this project is that the new bar admission program will be defensible and that it will evaluate competence in a way that is valid, reliable, and fair.
 Among other things, the Law Society is developing key elements of the program under the guidance of a highly-qualified psychometrician (a PhD specializing in this area).Close